Marcolbr2001/Humanoid-Arm/README.md

 # Humanoid-Arm

-<it> _The humanoid arm is one of the most relevant projects.
-It is realised with a 3D printer and the help of 8 servomotors controlled by one Arduino Mega board and other electronics._ </it>
+<it> _The humanoid arm is realised with a 3D printer and the help of 8 servomotors controlled by one Arduino Mega board and other electronics._ </it>

 <div align="center">